 When you first see a crocodilian, the snout should be the first thing you look at if you want to know what it is.
 Snout and jaw shape are the easiest way to tell the difference between alligators and crocodiles.

-Alligators have large, broad snouts that are shaped like a letter U.
+Alligators have large, broad snouts that are shaped like the letter U.

 Every crocodile species have a pointed, V-shaped snout.

 A crocodile’s snout may be very wide or very narrow, but it will always have the same pointed shape.
-Their jaws also close from the top down, rather than the bottom up.
+Their jaws also close from the top-down, rather than from the bottom-up.

 This overbite and underbite means a croc’s jaw exposes both its top and bottom teeth, in a sort of ‘jagged’ formation.
 If you look closely, you will see five of its bottom teeth.

 Unlike a crocodile, the alligator’s jaw closes downwards and you can only see their top teeth.
 Notches in their bottom jaw hide the bottom teeth when their mouth is shut.

-Of course, you do not want to get close enough to a croc or a gator to be able to see its teeth!
+Of course, you do not want to get close enough to a croc or a gator to be able to see their teeth!